CarverOThings/akronym-cli/README.md

 # akronym-cli
 Akronym is a Rust command-line tool for managing a dictionary of IT/Technology definitions.
+It allows users to input new definitions and query existing definitions using acronyms.
+The program uses the rusqlite library for database interaction and is designed with a simple and intuitive user interface.